tarcieri/micromath/README.md

 ## Minimum Supported Rust Version

-Requires Rust **1.36** or newer.
+Requires Rust **1.47** or newer.

-## Semver Policy

-In the future, we reserve the right to change the following:
+In the future, we reserve the right to change MSRV (i.e. MSRV is out-of-scope for this crate's SemVer guarantees), however when we do it will be accompanied by a minor version bump.

-- Minimum Supported Rust Version
-- `generic-array` version (presently `^0.14`)

-i.e. these are explicitly out of scope for the SemVer guarantees this crate provides.

-However, when we change either of these things, we will accompany them with a minor version bump.

 ## Features